jasm0000/simtemp/docs/DESIGN.md

 Default properties (sampling period, threshold) are defined internally for cases where the DT is absent, such as x86 virtual testing.

+The driver includes an of_match_table with the compatible string "nxp,simtemp".
+On real i.MX or QEMU targets, it would bind automatically when this node is present in the device tree.
+For environments without a populated DT, the module registers a fallback platform_device so it can operate standalone for testing.

 Although the implementation currently creates a local platform device for simplicity, the same driver could bind automatically to a DT node on an i.MX or QEMU-ARM64 system by adding the snippet below:

 simtemp0: simtemp@0 {